Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/Network/WLAN_IPv4_GatewayAddress.md

 ## Description

-Gateway address of the subnet the device shall be connected to (network configuration: Static).
+Gateway address of the subnet the device shall be connected to (network configuration: Static)

+!!!
+Note
+    To apply this parameter a device reboot is required.